 With the help of Tomas (Max Cullen), a Czech mechanic who worked with his father for years, Steve races at the speedway under the name “Team Rat”.
 Grease-monkeys and tow truck drivers Wimpy (Bruce Spence) and Rabbit (David Argue) provide comic relief.

-Steve becomes romantically involved with 16-year-old Ruth Mintos (Gia Carides, pictured above right) and incurs the wrath of her extended Italian family, led by her uncle, garden centre king Harry Diaz (Terry Camilleri, pictured below right).
+Steve becomes romantically involved with 16-year-old Ruth Mintos (Gia Carides) and incurs the wrath of her extended Italian family, led by her uncle, garden centre king Harry Diaz (Terry Camilleri).

 Former Simon Townsend’s Wonderworld reporter Jonathan Coleman plays hot dog impresario Wayne Grubb.
 Alvin Purple star Graeme Blundell appears as a dodgy businessman called Sidebottom.
 The theme song Love Is The Law was written and recorded by Paul Kelly.